google/periph/cmd/README.md

 Try first `periph-info`.
 It will print out if any driver failed to run, for example if you have to run as root to access certain drivers.

-`periph-setup` is a rule based configuration tool that will modify the host to enable more functionality.

 Then run `headers-list` to list all the headers on your board and confirm that you get the expected output.
 If your board is missing, you can [contribute it](../doc/drivers/CONTRIBUTING.md).